Quansight/Quansight-website/apps/labs/posts/numpy-string-ufuncs.md

 Next in our list of functions to implement as ufuncs was `find` and `rfind`.
 Like `isalpha`, these two return fixed-type dtypes (`int`s), so no need for a `resolve_descriptors` function, and they both would be new ufuncs.
-Unlike `isalpha` though, they both accept four input arguments: the buffer to search in, the substring to search for, and starting and ending indices (if one wants to specify in what part of the buffer to search).
+Unlike `isalpha` though, which only has one input argument, they both accept four input
+arguments: the buffer to search in, the substring to search for, and starting and ending indices (if one wants to specify in what part of the buffer to search).
 The starting and ending indices can be of any integer dtype (int8, int16, int32 etc.), but we only want to write one loop for all of them.
 To achieve that we need a promoter.

 A promoter is a function that specifies the promotion rules for a ufunc.
 In general, a ufunc will search for a loop that matches the input dtypes exactly.
 In order